-The structure items can be indented only during editing.
+You can indent structure items only during editing.

 You can also insert structure blocks with the key combination Shift + 8.

 Selecting blocks in the program structure window

 If you are scrolling through the program structure window block by block, the control at the same time automatically moves the corresponding NC blocks in the program window.
 This way you can quickly skip large program sections.